-b) GROUND IOC1(2) (GROUND INSTANTANEOUS OVERCURRENT: ANSI 50G)
+b) GROUND INSTANTANEOUS OVERCURRENT (ANSI 50G)

-PATH: SETTINGS ⇔ ♣ GROUPED ELEMENTS ⇔ SETTING GROUP 1(6) ⇔ ♣ GROUND CURRENT ⇔ ♣ GROUND IOC1
+PATH: SETTINGS ⇒ ⊕ GROUPED ELEMENTS ⇒ SETTING GROUP 1(6) ⇒ ⊕ GROUND CURRENT ⇒ ⊕ GROUND IOC1(2)

-The Ground IOC element may be used as an instantaneous element with no intentional delay or as a Definite Time element.
+The Ground Instantaneous Overcurrent element may be used as an instantaneous element with no intentional delay or as a Definite Time element.
 The ground current input is the quantity measured by the ground input CT and is the fundamental phasor magnitude.

-Figure 5-66: GROUND IOC1 SCHEME LOGIC
+Figure 5-75: GROUND IOC1 SCHEME LOGIC

 These elements measure the current that is connected to the ground channel of a CT/VT module.
-This channel may be equipped with a standard or sensitive input.
 The conversion range of a standard channel is from 0.02 to 46 times the CT rating.
-The conversion range of a sensitive channel is from 0.002 to 4.6 times the CT rating.